Updated 2 September 2018

 - Olaoluwa Olamide Modupe-Ojo – clearly of African descent – married in 2015 Maddison May Brudenell, a descendant of the Earls Mountbatten of Burma.

-- Prince Konstantin of Bavaria is to marry his Turkish girlfriend/fiancée Deniz Kaya in 2017/2018.
+- Prince Konstantin of Bavaria married Deniz Kaya from Turkey in 2018.

 I am certain there will be some more examples, if one has a good look into royal and noble genealogy.
 There are also lots of intermarriages with people from Central and South America, which I didn’t even mention, as there are so many of them.
 So if you know of any interesting marriages, let me know, or post below in a comment.